appbuntu/healthy-gulp-angular-foundation6/README.md

 This is a fork for Zurb's Foundation-6 from http://paislee.io/a-healthy-gulp-setup-for-angularjs-projects

-### Modification from original version
+### Modifications from original version
         + support for Fondation-6 for App http://foundation.zurb.com/apps/docs/#!/
         + support for NodeJS V4+V5
         + sample based on a components somehow similar to what Angular-2 should use
         + support development and production mode [javascript html partial templates are loaded in the right order where ever they are within dev tree]
         + support node debugger in development mode [tested with Netbeans 8.1, but should work with any]

-This project is a starting point for AngularJS projects using the [Gulp](http://gulpjs.com/) streaming build system.
-Almost everything important is in [gulpfile.js](https://github.com/paislee/healthy-gulp-angular/blob/master/gulpfile.js).
-For a full discussion of the setup, please refer to the companion [blog post](http://paislee.io/a-healthy-gulp-setup-for-angularjs-projects).

 ### Installation